Table of Contents

 Before an ASE’s work location is moved, or before there is a substantial alteration of the ASE’s work space, the affected ASE normally shall be notified at least thirty days before the change is to take place.
 In the event thirty days’ notice is not feasible, the ASE shall be notified as soon as reasonably possible.

-This Agreement shall become effective and will remain in effect from the date of membership ratification until April 30, 2021, unless mutually extended by the parties.
+This Agreement shall become effective and will remain in effect from the date of membership ratification or May 1, 2021 whichever is later until April 30, 2024, unless mutually extended by the parties.

 APPENDIX 1: GAIP GROUP MEDICAL PLAN SUMMARY